efiml/PersonaAI/README.md

 ## Features

-- Generate AI-based psychological profiles from Facebook IDs.
+- **Psychological Profiling:** Generate AI-based psychological profiles from Facebook IDs.
-- Available in CLI and UI versions.
+- **Export to PDF:** Export detailed profiles to PDF for easy sharing and archiving.
+- **CLI and UI Versions:** Available as a command-line tool and a web-based application.
-- Integrates with IRBIS API for data retrieval and analysis.
+- **IRBIS API Integration:** Utilizes IRBIS API services for data retrieval and analysis.
-- Display information in various formats based on user preference.

 ## Prerequisites

 - Python 3.6 or higher
-- Git
+- Git (for version control)
+- Access to IRBIS API with a valid API key

 ## Installation